-We discussed building a sleep system in our How to Build a Sleep System piece.
-Just like we did for winter, here we drill deeper so you can head into fall with the confidence and quality rest you need to maintain your summer momentum.
+We discussed essenrtials of building a sleep system in our How to Build a Sleep System piece, and just like we did for winter, here we’ll cover seasonal specifics so you can head into fall with the confidence and quality rest you need to maintain your summer momentum.

 1. Start with Your Sleeping Pad

 A thermally efficient fall sleep system begins by selecting a sleeping pad with the appropriate R-value.
-If you want to be safe, aim for an R-value of 4.0 or higher, which will provide sufficient insulation for the early winter conditions you may encounter.
-If you sleep particularly warm, an R-value of 3.0 could be sufficient in most situations.
+If you want to be safe, aim for an R-value of 4.0 or higher.
+This will provide sufficient insulation for the early winter conditions you may encounter.
+If you sleep particularly warm or cold, adjust that rating accordingly.

 inflating sleeping pad outside of tent